ComSD: Balancing Behavioral Quality and Diversity in Unsupervised Skill Discovery: Experiments Analysis

-\textbf{Environments.} \textit{On the importance of environments:} OpenAI Gym~\cite{gym-env} and DMC~\cite{dmc} are two most popular continuous robot locomotion benchmarks.
-In Gym, the episode is ended when agents lose their balance, while the episode length in DMC is fixed. \cite{cic-nips} found this difference makes DMC much harder for reward-free exploration since agents have to learn balance by themselves without any external signals.
+\textit{On the importance of environments:} OpenAI Gym~\cite{gym-env} and DMC~\cite{dmc} are two of the most popular continuous robot locomotion benchmarks.
+In Gym, the episode ends when agents lose their balance, while the episode length in DMC is fixed. \cite{cic-nips} found this small difference makes DMC much harder for reward-free exploration, and most classical methods succeeding in OpenAI Gym suffer from lazy exploration in DMC.
+This is mainly because the agents have to learn balance by themselves without any external signals in DMC.
+To this end, we employ the challenging DMC~\cite{dmc} and URLB \cite{urlb} (the most popular skill discovery benchmark based on DMC) as our environments.

 Following recent advanced methods~\cite{cic-nips,proto-rl,crptpro,curl,atc,drq-v2}, we employ 16 downstream tasks of 4 domains from URLB~\cite{urlb} and DMC~\cite{dmc} for skill adaptation evaluation.
-The domains Walker, Quadruped, Cheetah, and Hopper are recognized as the most representative and challenging multi-joint robot environments, each of which contains four totally diverse and challenging downstream tasks.
+The domains Walker, Quadruped, Cheetah, and Hopper are recognized as the most representative and challenging multi-joint robot environments, each of which contains 4 totally diverse and challenging downstream tasks.

-\textbf{Evaluations.} In each domain, all the methods pre-train their agents for 2M environment steps with their respective intrinsic rewards.
-After unsupervised pre-training, the behavioral quality will be fully evaluated on two adaptation tasks: skill combination~\cite{diayn} and skill combination in URLB~\cite{urlb} respectively, across all 16 downstream tasks with extrinsic reward.
+In each domain, all the methods pre-train their agents for 2M environment steps with their respective intrinsic rewards, which follows previous works \cite{cic-nips,becl}.
+The hyper-parameters of all baselines follow the official implementations \cite{urlb} and we provide the detailed settings of ComSD in Table \ref{hyper}.
+After unsupervised pre-training, the discovered skills will be fully evaluated on two adaptation evaluations: skill combination~\cite{diayn} and skill combination in URLB~\cite{urlb} respectively, across all 16 downstream tasks with extrinsic reward.
 It means a total of 32 numerical results are employed for one method's evaluation.
 DDPG~\cite{ddpg} is chosen as the backbone RL algorithm for all methods throughout the paper.
-The detailed settings of the skill combination and skill finetuning are provided along with the experimental results in Section \ref{section-4-2}.
-The direct quality analysis is also provided in Section \ref{section-4-3}.
+The detailed settings of the skill combination and skill finetuning are provided along with the experimental results.

-\textbf{Baselines.} We compare our ComSD with five recent advanced algorithms for robot behavior discovery.
-They are BeCL~\cite{becl}, CIC~\cite{cic-nips}, APS~\cite{aps}, SMM~\cite{smm}, and DIAYN~\cite{diayn}.
-We provide detailed description of these baselines in Appendix B. The close baselines to our ComSD are CIC and APS, where they all design intrinsic rewards based on Eq. (\ref{eq2}).
-Apart from the most notable difference, a novel weighting mechanism (SMW), ComSD still significantly differs from these methods.
-CIC doesn't design a diversity reward, while ComSD proposes a novel contrastive diversity reward to explicitly encourage diversity.
-APS also employs both diversity reward and exploration reward, but it doesn't conduct contrastive learning which is the key to provide effective incentives for complex agents.
-In addition, BeCL also employs contrastive learning like us, but the contrastive components are totally different.